There are people out there who will take your money, and have no real skills and ability to alleviate your suffering

 I heavily critise the cancer world for not offering any guidance notes on these – and other clinics – that are offering treatments that have not been subjected to rigorous approvals procedures.

 I am angry that the negative stories about PDT continue to cause grave damage to the reputation of NHS treatments with what is - when properly administered - a gentle and yet highly effective treatment for many tumour types.

-Without doubt, the charity has been a huge success in raising the profile of PDT.
+Without doubt, this charity has been hugely successful in raising the profile of PDT.
 The rip-off places have been exploiting the media coverage and the celebrity endorsements this charity has assembled.
 We had to threaten one clinic with legal action for putting our video clips on their site without permission.

 After much lobbying, NHS Choices recently published a guidance notice on these clinics and the treatments, based on their own research of some of the clinics.
 Thank you, NHS.

 The story is also in the Guardian.